Norbert515/flutter_ide/README.md

 ## Layout-Editor

 When switching into layout mode, the current page could display all slots where widgets could be dropped into.
-For example a `Column` would expose a slot at the top of the first widget and beneath the last widget.
+For example, a `Column` would expose a slot at the top of the first widget and beneath the last widget.
 A scaffold could expose the
 FAB slot and so on.

 Then all default widgets and custom widgets would be displayed in a list, ready to drag in.